drduh/YubiKey-Guide/README.md

 See [Verifying authenticity of Debian CDs](https://www.debian.org/CD/verify) for more information.

-Connect a portable storage device and identify the disk label - this guide uses `/dev/sdc` throughout, but this value may differ on your system:
+Connect a portable storage device and identify the device path - this guide uses `/dev/sdc` throughout, but this value may differ on your system.

+> [!WARNING]
+> The following `dd` commands overwrite every partition and file on the selected device.
+Re-check the device path before continuing.

 **Linux**